Kwame Raoul

 Outside the Senate

 Raoul served as a partner of the law firm of Quarles & Brady with a practice concentrating on employment and labor litigation.
 Raoul is a former Cook County prosecutor and previously worked as senior counsel for the City Colleges of Chicago.
 He has also directed volunteer legal clinics in his district.
-He has served on the board of directors of the Cook County Bar Association and the North Central Province of Kappa Alpha Psi Fraternity.
+He has served on the board of directors of the Cook County Bar Association and the North Central province of Kappa Alpha Psi fraternity.
 He has coached Hyde Park Biddy Basketball and has been an AYSO soccer volunteer.
 He has participated in voter registration campaigns with Rainbow/PUSH and has served as a volunteer Election Day lawyer.

 Attorney General of Illinois